-As UW Health's surgical enterprise continues to expand, the Department of Anesthesiology's clinical activity will grow with it, particularly in the delivery of ambulatory anesthesia and non-operating room anesthesia (NORA).
-Plans for a comprehensive UW Health Preoperative Clinic are underway, which will serve all of our surgical patients, virtually and in person.
+As UW Health's surgical enterprise continues to expand, the Department's clinical activity will grow with it, particularly in the delivery of ambulatory anesthesia and non-operating room anesthesia (NORA).
+We are proud to announce that plans for a comprehensive UW Health Pre-Anesthesia Clinic are underway and will begin to serve all of our surgical patients, virtually and in person this fall.

-Our new Global Program will extend our impact to communities in need.
-By offering sustainable support for education, training and research in low-income countries we will engage our faculty and learners in the challenges of providing safe anesthesia care in resource-constrained regions.
+Our Global Program extends our impact to communities in need.
+By offering sustainable support for education, training and research in low-income countries we engage our faculty and learners in the challenges of providing safe anesthesia care in resource-constrained regions.